TriantafyllosZegos/reskill-app/README.md

 - **`App.jsx`**: Implements React Router for navigation between different pages.

+## Installation and Running the Project

+To get the project up and running, follow these steps:

+1. **Install Dependencies:**

+   - Navigate to the backend directory and run:
+     ```bash
+     npm install
+     ```
+   - Navigate to the frontend directory and run:
+     ```bash
+     npm install
+     ```

+2. **Run the Project:**

+   - In both the backend and frontend directories, use the following command to start the project:
+     ```bash
+     npm run dev
+     ```

+   This will start both the backend and frontend servers in development mode.

 For any questions or further clarifications, feel free to ask.

 Thank you for reading,